Eli Tomac: 450cc career

 In 2015, Tomac made a major career move by leaving the GEICO Honda team to join Monster Energy Kawasaki for the 2016 season.
-The transition was highly anticipated, as Tomac was expected to be a title contender aboard the green machine.
-However, his 2016 season in the 450SX class proved to be a mix of challenges and flashes of brilliance.
-While he showed impressive speed and earned one main event win in Daytona, consistency eluded him throughout the supercross season, and he finished 4th overall in the standings.
-In the Pro Motocross Championship, Tomac again displayed raw speed but struggled to match the dominance of Ken Roczen, ultimately finishing second in the series.
+The transition was highly anticipated, as Tomac was expected to be a title contender.
+However, he finished 4th overall in the standings.
+In the Pro Motocross Championship, Tomac finished second in the series.

 After six rounds of the 2017 Monster Energy AMA Supercross season, Tomac was in fourth place in the 450 class overall point standings.
 His mixed results (5th, 6th, 8th, 1st, 1st, 15th) put him 29 points behind supercross points leader Ryan Dungey.
 Following round 6, Tomac won 6 of the next 8 races and was tied for 1st place in the point standings with Dungey.
 At round 15 in Salt Lake City, Utah, Tomac put forth a dominating effort to win his 9th supercross main event in 2017.
 Going into the penultimate round of Supercross in East Rutherford, New Jersey, Tomac held a 3-point lead over Dungey.
 However, in the main event, a series of mistakes led him to finish in 8th place.
-Ryan Dungey would go on to win the race and take an eight-point advantage over Tomac with one round remaining.
+Ryan Dungey won the race and took an eight-point advantage over Tomac with one round remaining.
 At the final round of Monster Energy AMA Supercross in Las Vegas, Nevada, Tomac finished 2nd and Dungey placed 4th.
-Tomac was unable to close the points gap, coming up 5 points short of the championship.
+Tomac came up 5 points short of the championship.

 Tomac in 2017 at Muddy Creek.

 Tomac began the 2017 AMA Motocross Championship season by winning the opening round.
-Throughout the series, Tomac would win 4 overalls and finish on the podium at 7 of the 12 rounds.
-He would go on to win the 2017 motocross title scoring a total of 470 points.
-Marvin Musquin finished second with 453 points and Blake Baggett finished third overall with 451 points.
+Tomac won 4 overalls and finished on the podium at 7 of the 12 rounds.
+He won the 2017 motocross title scoring a total of 470 points.

-Tomac's 2018 Monster Energy AMA Supercross campaign began with adversity.
-A crash at the season opener in Anaheim resulted in a shoulder injury, forcing him to miss the subsequent round in Houston.
-Despite this setback, Tomac demonstrated remarkable tenacity, securing eight main event victories throughout the season, including a commanding win in St. Louis where he led all 27 laps and finished over 20 seconds ahead of the runner-up.
-However, the early points deficit proved insurmountable, and he concluded the season third overall in the 450SX standings.
+Tomac's 2018 Monster Energy AMA Supercross campaign began with a crash at the season opener in Anaheim, result in a shoulder injury that made him to miss the subsequent round in Houston.
+Still, Tomac won eight main event victories, including a commanding win in St. Louis where he led all 27 laps and finished over 20 seconds ahead of the runner-up.
+However, the early points deficit proved insurmountable, and he ended the season third overall in the 450SX standings.